NVIDIA/cuda-quantum/docs/sphinx/using/install/data_center_install.rst

 Toolchain
 ~~~~~~~~~~

-..
-FIXME: THIS SECTION NEEDS TO BE UPDATED...

-The compiler toolchain used for the build needs to support C++17 and must be a supported
+The compiler toolchain used for the build must be a supported
 `CUDA host compiler <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#supported-host-compilers>`__
 for the installed CUDA version.
 The following instructions have been tested with `GCC-11 <https://gcc.gnu.org/index.html>`__.
-At this time, we actively test building with GCC 11 and 12, as well as with Clang 16.
 Other toolchains may be supported but have not been tested.

 Within the tested AlmaLinux 8 environment, for example, the following commands